nicolasdeffense/eo-toolbox/README.md

 You can also check the [conda cheat sheet](cheat_sheets/conda_cheat_sheet.pdf) to get an overview of all commands.

-### Create a conda envrionment from YAML file

 1. Download the YAML file `env_lbrat2104.yml` from Git to your computer.

-2. Create an environment
+2. Create a conda envrionment from YAML file
 ```sh
 conda env create --file env_lbrat2104.yml
 ```